-We have assessed and tested the design and implementation of selected control activities associated with the insurance system relevant to the financial reporting related to IT-operations, change management, information security and application controls.
-For a sample of these control activities, we tested whether they have been effective during the period.
+we assessed and tested the design and mentation of selected control activities associated he insurance system relevant to the financial ting related to !T-operations, change management, nation security and application controls.
+For a sample se control activities, we tested whether they have effective during the period.

-We have assessed the Service Auditor's Assurance Report (ISAE 3402) from service providers with regard to whether the service auditor's report provides sufficient appropriate audit evidence about the effectiveness of the controls in areas that may have an impact on financial reporting.
+ave assessed the Service Auditor's Assurance Report 3402) from service providers with regard to whether rvice auditor's report provides sufficient appropriate evidence about the effectiveness of the controls in areas that may have an impact on financial reporting.

-We used our own IT-specialists in the work of understanding the overall management model for insurance system and in the assessment and testing of control activities.

-side 3 Independent Auditor's Report -Norwegian Hull Club - Gjensidig Assuranseforening
+We used our own IT-specialists in the work of understanding the overall management model for insurance system and in the assessment and testing of control side 3 Independent Auditor's Report -Norwegian Hull Club - Giensidig Assuranseforening